marcogomiero/zero-to-vault-lab/README.md

 -   **Break it & rebuild it** -- policies, auth methods, secret engines... experiment freely, then reset with one command.

--   **Batteries included** -- KV v2, PKI, Userpass and AppRole authentication pre-enabled so you can focus on learning, not bootstrapping.
+-   **Batteries included** -- KV v2, PKI, Transit and Database engines pre-enabled so you can focus on learning, not bootstrapping.

 ### ⚡ Quick Start

 `git clone https://github.com/your-repo/zero-to-vault-lab.git
 cd zero-to-vault-lab
 ./vault-lab-ctl.sh start`

 That's it.
-The script fetches everything, configures Vault and Consul, and gives you credentials on the console.
+The script fetches everything, configures Vault and Consul, and prints all credentials you need.

 ### 🧩 Key Features